Anyone! That's right, come as you are and show us what you've got!

 *Don’t blow through the exercises.
 We’re listening closely to your intervals, your ability to move between notes, and your voice.
 And if you get a good warm up out of this, all the better for you.

 *Choose audition songs that fit YOU.
 Make sure they're in your range so you’ll sound great on them.
 Add personality to them and have fun!
 This is your chance to really show us what you’re made of.
 Whether they're hard and fast alternative-rock songs, mellow ballads, or jazzy riffs, make sure your personality comes through.
 While we don’t require that you sing a specific song, it’ll help us more if you sing songs we know, so we’re not left second-guessing whether you sang them well or not.
 If you sing something we don’t know, we may ask you to sing a song determined by us.
 Please avoid musical theater, opera, and rap.
 We sing a wide variety of music, but showing us that you can out-rap Eminem or hit those high A’s better than Sarah Brightman gives us no clue if you can belt it out like Mariah or croon like John Legend.

 *Above all, and especially during callbacks, BE YOURSELF!
 We look as much for personality as we do for talent.
 Relax and have fun.
 Tense-ness doesn’t lend itself to great singing.

 When are rehearsals?

-Rehearsals are Mondays, Wednesdays, and Fridays, from 12pm-2pm, both Fall and Spring semesters.
+Rehearsals are Mondays, Wednesdays, and Fridays, early evenings, both Fall and Spring semesters.
 We have found that this schedule works the best with most students.
 Since you will be auditioning well before the group begins meeting for rehearsals (3 or more months prior), you should be able to schedule your classes to accomodate for VoiceLine rehearsals.